 God was preparing His people to enter the land that He had promised to Abraham and his descendants.
-They would need an army, so God told them to take a census of all the men in Israel twenty years old or more (1:3).
+As they faced the people there, they would need an army, so God told them to take a census of all the men in Israel twenty years old or older (1:3).
 The total number came to 603,550.
-God had promised Abraham that He would make of him a great nation ...
-God had certainly kept His promise!!
+God had promised Abraham that He would make of him a great nation and He had certainly kept His promise!
 Remember that these men had been in slavery in Egypt all their lives.
-They had been driven by their masters and had worked hard.
+They had been oppressed by their masters and had worked hard.
 Now they were to be prepared to fight for their people.

 Yet, there was something even more important than having an army to defend them: the care of the tabernacle and the worship of God.
 This is what distinguished the people of Israel from any other people on earth, just as the worship of the one true God distinguishes those who believe in Jesus today.
 They were (and we are) a chosen people unto the Lord, their God.
 The arrangement of the camp was to be according to God's directions.
 Why such detailed directions?
 Because God is a God of order!!
 Paul writes to the Corinthians hundreds of years later that God is a God of order and that everything is to be done in worship in an orderly fashion (I Corinthians 14:33, 40).
 God is NOT a God of chaos!
 Some seem to think that freedom in Christ means approaching God any way we want, worshiping God any way we want, serving God any way we want ... but God's Word gives us direction and we benefit from following it!!

-The tribe of Levi had been chosen to serve at the tabernacle because when the people were worshiping the golden calf as Moses was on Mt.
-Sinai talking with the LORD, and Moses told the people to come to him if they wanted to follow the LORD, the tribe of Levi came first (Exodus 32:6).
+The tribe of Levi had been chosen to serve at the tabernacle because when the people were worshiping the golden calf at Mt.
+Sinai, Moses came down from the mountain and called the people to come to him if they wanted to follow the LORD, and the tribe of Levi came first (Exodus 32:6).
 This was not some casual service that the Levites were called to perform.
 God told Moses to "appoint Aaron and his sons to serve as priests; anyone else who approaches the sanctuary must be put to death!"
 (3:10).
 Now God said that the Levites were His.
 Having spared the firstborn of Israel during the last plague in Egypt, God said that He would take the Levites as "redemption" for the firstborn of Israel (3:40-51).
 All of this points to the redemption that Jesus would offer for each one of His chosen ones on the cross.
-This is a picture of the truth that God knows each one whom He has chosen and that we who believe by His grace are HIS!!
+This is a picture of the truth that God knows each one whom He has chosen and we who believe by His grace are HIS!!

-As we worship the LORD our God, the God of Abraham, Isaac and Jacob, each day, our minds and hearts should be centered on Him and our faces should be continually seeking Him.
-I wonder how many people (or how few) live that way.
+As we worship the LORD our God, the God of Abraham, Isaac and Jacob, each day, our minds and hearts should be centered on Him and we should be continually seeking Him.
 How few people today consider each breath as a gift from God and each day an opportunity to live in His presence and to serve Him in all things?
 It is in doing so that we become "imitators of God," as Paul wrote to the Ephesians: "Be imitators of God, therefore, as dearly loved children, and live a life of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God" (Ephesians 5:1-2).

 "O LORD, my God, it is in knowing You and living to worship You daily that my life finds its meaning and purpose.
 Apart from You there is only self-centered chaos, but with You there is order and direction for life here that leads to eternal life in the world to come.
 Thank You for opening my eyes to see You for who You are and for moving my heart to love You ... because You first loved ME!
 In Jesus' name, Amen"